wjm99/wjm99/README.md

 - 🔭 My recent project is Glued, a menu bar app that keeps AirPods on Mac when audio is on.
 You could download here for free https://jinming5.gumroad.com/l/glued

-- 🌱 I’m currently reading **Software-Fundamentals of Software Architecture**
+- 🏸️ Fun fact **I'm also a passionate badminton player, and I play on series and tournments regularly💪.**

 - 📫 How to reach me **jinmingw99@gmail.com**

-- 🏸️ Fun fact **I'm also a passionate badminton player, and I play on series and tournments regularly💪.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">